turttlehouse/PIMS/README.md

 Welcome to the Patient Information Management System (PIMS).
 This project is dedicated to efficiently managing patient information in healthcare settings.
 Built on Django and powered by SQLite, PIMS offers a robust solution for healthcare data management.

-**Note**: This project is an adapted version with all credits belonging to the original developer, Sumit Kumar.
-It is used solely for educational purposes.

 ## Features Added:
 - **Doctor Status Toggle:** Doctors can now easily update their availability status for appointments.